Meesmoth/LTA-Subway-Overhaul/README.md

 ## Installation
 - For 1.0.7.0/1.0.8.0 & CE users, download the archive and simply extract all of its contents into "update" folder
 - Installation for other version users is done manually, check readme for additional details
+- Installing the additional train variants require OpenIV or SparkIV to open and edit .img files

 ## Credits
+- Valentyn_L and Attramet for the fixed models
 - Sonik-hedgehog and ces for the authentic R38 subway sounds
 - Ash_735 for the remastered vanilla textures
+- Kettmah for the repositioned roof camera

 ## Source audio
 - The source audio of the announcements can be [viewed and downloaded here](https://drive.google.com/file/d/1fzrWMjvo5oiZH2TTThMB8f4-GQWWXFQQ/view)